BRaVa-genetics/universal-saige/README.md

 > - [step 1](https://github.com/BRaVa-genetics/universal-saige/blob/main/templates/step_1_template.sh)
 > - [step 2](https://github.com/BRaVa-genetics/universal-saige/blob/main/templates/step_2_template.sh)
 >
 > You'll need to replace filepaths, column names etc in the commands with the corresponding column names in your data.
-Free text portions of the commands to be changed are placed in square brackets [like this], portions of the commands where you'll need to make a choice between a collection of options are placed in braces {like this}.
+Free text portions of the commands to be changed are placed in square brackets `[like this]`, portions of the commands where you'll need to make a choice between a collection of options are placed in braces `{like this}`.

 <p align="center">
   <img src="universal-saige.png" alt="VroomAI"/>